aminalaee/uuid-utils/README.md

 UUID('ffe95fcc-b818-4aca-a350-e0a35b9de6ec')
 ```

+## Interaction with Fork

+The underlying rng of this library is not guaranteed to be reset when you fork this process.
+This would mean that `uuid_utils` calls post fork could result in the same value across processes.

+If you plan to use this library alongside forking you will want to explicitly redeed the rng post fork.
+Either by calling `reseed_rng` manually or registering it in `os.register_at_fork`.

 ## Benchmarks

 |        Benchmark | Min     | Max     | Mean    | Min (+)         | Max (+)         | Mean (+)        |